E-I-E-I-(Annoyed Grunt): Legacy

 A throwaway background joke in the episode is a store by the name of "Sneed's Feed & Seed (Formerly Chuck's)", written to suggest that the previous owner might have called it "Chuck's Fuck & Suck".
-The phrase was adopted as an Internet meme on the online imageboard 4chan, with members attempting to push the word "Sneed" into Internet polls and then spreading a hoax screenshot stating that in 2021, the Anti-Defamation League considers the word a hate symbol.
+The phrase was adopted as an Internet meme on the online imageboard 4chan, with members attempting to push the word "Sneed" into Internet polls and spreading a hoax screenshot stating that the Anti-Defamation League considers the word a hate symbol.